antoinela65/Multivariate-R-Analysis-Assignment-/README.md

 # Multivariate-R-Analysis-Assignment- - Maintenance and Personality Analysis

 ---
-title: "README: Multivariate Analysis Assignment"
-output: github_document
----

 # Overview

-This repository contains analyses for the **MATH 60602** course assignment on fundraising and retention using advanced multivariate statistical techniques.
-The assignment focuses on two main datasets and analyses.
+This repository contains analyses for the **MATH 60602** course assignment at HEC Montreal on fundraising and retention using advanced multivariate statistical techniques.
+This group assignment focuses on two main datasets and analyses.

 ---